9601 Winton Road

 Try this two-hour introduction and experience this fantastic sport of underwater exploration.
 If you like water and watching the TV thrills of scuba diving, you’ll love this event.
 Call 521-DIVE for more details.

 This class involves three phases: classroom, pool and open certification.
 The YMCA course was the first nationally certified and still has the highest standards throughout the world.
 Classes run for five weeks.
 All equipment is provided during class training.
 Call 521-DIVE for more details.

 Aquatic exercise is an ideal way to attain and/or maintain aerobic fitness, increase flexibility and burn calories without high impact to the body.
 PCY offers shallow & deep water exercise programs.
 These programs emphasize core stability, strength and alignment, as well as aerobic conditioning.
 No swimming ability is required.

-Deep Water Aerobics
+Deep Water Level III